-- NTT: A fraction (40%) of the available science time on the NTT telescope is committed to ongoing programmes (see the Telescope Pressure webpage), with a significant number of dark and grey nights committed to these programmes.
-Large programmes on the NTT can span up to Period 97. - 2.2-m: Time on the 2.2-m telescope is no longer offered through the ESO call for proposals. - Chajnantor - Observing with APEX: Information on the available APEX instruments and capabilities can be found on the Observing with APEX page.
-Additional information regarding changes affecting APEX instruments and facilities can be found at http://www.eso.org/sci/facilities/lpo/cfp.html. - APEX: For a detailed description of the APEX instrument capabilities and links to observing time calculators see the APEX instrumentation page.
-During Period 92, the ESO time slots are expected to be scheduled in September and October/November.
-The exact distribution of the observing time between the APEX partners can be found on the APEX web pages.
-Time-critical observations should only be requested during the ESO runs. - Large Programmes with APEX using Poor PWV conditions: In order to make the best use of the time where the PWV is high (PWV>2 mm) ESO invites Large Programmes for those conditions.
-Poor PWV large programmes must be clearly identified as such in Box 5 of the large programme proposal form.
-Ideally a "Poor PWV LP Programme" therefore consists of a large sample of targets covering a wide RA range.
+- \ VLTI-UTs and ATs: Since Period 97, all UTs Coudé and all ATs are exclusively equipped with Star Separator Systems (STS) in preparation for GRAVITY. - \ VLTI-ATs: During Period 98, a refurbishment of each of the 4 ATs takes place in order to increase the throughput of their optical Coudé trains by as much as 1 to 2 magnitudes as well as to improve significantly their operational reliability. - \ VLTI Visitor Instrument: No VLTI Visitor focus is available in Period 99. - Chajnantor - Observing with APEX: Information on the available APEX instruments and capabilities can be found on the Observing with APEX page.
+Additional information regarding changes affecting APEX instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - APEX: For a detailed description of the APEX instrument capabilities and links to observing time calculators see the APEX instrumentation page.
+During Period 99, the ESO time slots are expected to be scheduled in late April to early May and late June to early July.
+The exact distribution of the observing time between the APEX partners can be found on the APEX webpages.
+Time-critical observations should only be requested during the ESO runs. - Large Programmes with APEX using poor-PWV conditions: In order to make the best use of the time where the PWV is high (PWV>2 mm) ESO invites Large Programmes for those conditions.
+Poor-PWV Large Programmes must be clearly identified as such in Boxes 5 and 8 of the Large Programme proposal form.
+Ideally a "Poor-PWV LP Programme" therefore consists of a large sample of targets covering a wide RA range.
 The proposal must demonstrate that the scientific goals can be reached with only a significant subset of the observations completed.
-Poor PWV LPs may cover up to 4 semesters (up to Period 95). - SABOCA: In Period 92, SABOCA may only be available in September 2013.
-ESO may decide to execute accepted SABOCA programmes with Artemis instead if the first commissioning of the Artemis instrument shows a better performance at 350 $\mu$ m. - SHFI: - \ APEX-1: Large proposals for PWV>2mm conditions are encouraged. - \ APEX-T2: APEX-T2 is offered conditional to a successful repair mission planned in May 2013.
-THz observations require excellent weather conditions (PWV<0.2 mm). - FLASH and CHAMP+: These PI instruments are offered to the ESO community on a collaborative basis with MPIfR.
-Large programmes or time critical observations with PI instruments will not be accepted.
-Users who would like to use FLASH or CHAMP+ must contact the instrument PI, Dr. Rolf Guesten (rguesten[AT]mpifr-bonn.mpg.de), at least two weeks prior to submitting their proposal.
-Members of the PI team should be included as CoIs on the proposal.
+As the APEX agreement does not extend beyond Period 100, poor-PWV LPs may cover up to two consecutive semesters. - ARTEMIS has been offered since Period 98.
+In Period 99, both the 350 and 450μm channels are offered for simultaneous observations.
+This instrument is optimized for wide-field mapping of areas of at least 4'x2', and achieves similar mapping speeds at both wavelengths.